 Flow-based UTM/NGFW inspection identifies and blocks security threats in real time as they are identified using single-pass architecture that involves Direct Filter Approach (DFA) pattern matching to identify possible attacks or threats.

-If a firewall policy is configured for flow-based inspection, depending on the options selected in the firewall policy that accepted the session, flow-based inspection can apply IPS, Application Control, Web Filtering, DLP, Botnet checking, and AntiVirus.
+If a FortiGate or a VDOM is configured for flow-based inspection, depending on the options selected in the firewall policy that accepted the session, flow-based inspection can apply IPS, Application Control, Web Filtering, DLP, and AntiVirus.
 Flow-based inspection is all done by the IPS engine and as you would expect, no proxying is involved.

 Before flow-based inspection can be applied the IPS engine uses a series of decoders to determine the appropriate security modules to be applied depending on the protocol of the packet and on policy settings.
 In addition, if SSL inspection is configured, the IPS engine also decrypts SSL packets.
 SSL decryption is offloaded and accelerated by CP8 or CP9 processors.